 - Exposure to the work place

 The role of the student needs to be proactive.
-It is imperative that the student has:
+It is imperative that the student:

-- Self-awareness: Clarify to yourself and your mentor where you are in your career and specify what your goals are for the duration of the program.
+- Establishes good communication: Initiate contact with your mentor and clarify to yourself and your mentor where you are in your career and specify what your goals are for the duration of the program.

-- Professional etiquette: Respect the Mentor’s time and contribution to the program, keep their personal information confidential and use proper business etiquette.
+- Maintains a professional etiquette: Respect the Mentor’s time and contribution to the program, keep their personal information confidential and use proper business etiquette.

-- Current McGill students completing a undergraduate, graduate or doctorate degree
+- Current McGill students completing undergraduate, graduate or doctorate degree

-- Continuing Education students who have opted into CaPS Services
+- School of Continuing Studies students who have opted into CaPS Services

 Information for Mentors